kootenpv/kootenpv.github.io/_posts/2019-11-08-shrynk-using-machine-learning-to-learn-how-to-compress.md

 You can see that in the case of this file, it is recommend to store the data as `csv+bz2`, as it yields a very small file on disk (and it uses the default settings).

-Running the benchmarks only took 3 seconds on my laptop, which makes you wonder why we wouldn't just always run the benchmarks?
+Running all the compression benchmarks only took 3 seconds on my laptop, which might make you wonder why we wouldn't just always run the benchmarks?
 Well, for any sizeable dataframe, you do not want to have to run the benchmarks as this can take a very long time - especially for an unfortunate compression algorithm taking a long time for the particular data at hand.
 At the same time, why run the benchmarks when we can predict?

 ### Where the idea came from